 The Bigger Picture

 The IS 456 revision arrives at a moment when India is planning its most ambitious infrastructure expansion in decades.
-With 8,514 MW of hydropower under construction, a pipeline targeting 27 GW of pumped storage capacity by 2032, and the Dam Rehabilitation and Improvement Project (DRIP) assessing hundreds of aging dams across 19 states, the concrete code that governs all of this work is being modernized at exactly the right time.
+With approximately 12,700 MW of hydropower under construction nationally as of early 2026 (per CEA reporting, including 8,514 MW across eight projects led by NHPC and its subsidiaries), a pipeline targeting 27 GW of pumped storage capacity by 2031-32 per the CEA Roadmap, and the Dam Rehabilitation and Improvement Project (DRIP) assessing hundreds of aging dams across 19 states, the concrete code that governs all of this work is being modernized at exactly the right time.

 The shift from prescriptive to performance-based design, the inclusion of RCC and HPC chapters, and the alignment with international frameworks like fib MC 2020 collectively move India’s concrete code from a document written for the construction realities of 2000 to one designed for the engineering challenges of the next 25 years.